openego/eDisGo/doc/usage_details.rst

     # Do non-linear power flow analysis for MV and LV grid
     edisgo.analyze()

+The analyze function conducts a non-linear power flow using PyPSA.

-The range of time analyzed by the power flow analysis is defined by :attr:`~.grid.network.TimeSeries.timeindex` of :class:`~.grid.network.TimeSeries` class.
+The range of time analyzed by the power flow analysis is by default defined by the timeindex given to the EDisGo API but can also be specified by providing the parameter *timesteps* to analyze.

 Grid extension
 --------------